 Should the HCPC investigation committee decide there is a case to answer and the specialist legal team have assisted you in drafting and submitting any response to the committee, the College of Paramedics will*:

 - Assist in preparation for appearance at the hearing;

 - Instruct our legal team to provide legal representation at the hearing.

-*Provided that there is greater than 50% chance of not being struck of or suspended from the register.
-Decided by the legal team and College of Paramedics FTP Committee.
+*Provided that there is greater than 50% chance of not being struck off or suspended from the register.
+Decided by the legal team and College of Paramedics FTP Panel.